Myesha-Mahazabeen/Weather-WebApp/README.md

     └── server.ts
 ```

-- `client/geocode.ts` and `client/forecast.ts` are the functions you implemented in Assignment 3, translated to typescript.
-- `client/types.ts` contains type definitions.
-- `client/sample_forecast.json` is the same sample data, but it's not wired to anything right now
-- `client/components/NavBar.tsx` contains an extremely barebones header/navbar
-- `client/components/AddressBar.tsx` has a component for the address lookup box
-- `server/server.ts` is the same server, translated to typescript
-- `server/cache.ts` was my attempt at caching the requests to be nice to the Census/NWS, but it's not working.

-## What you need to do
+## What is done

-- Implement a component to display a single forecast "item".
-(I don't think you need a component to hold the whole forecast, but you can if you want.)
+- Implemented a component to display a single forecast "item"
-- In `App.tsx`, implement a function to pass to the `onAddressSubmit` prop of `AddressBar` that will handle:
+- In `App.tsx`, implementd a function to pass to the `onAddressSubmit` prop of `AddressBar` that handles:
   - fetching the weather forecast for the provided address
-  - showing an alert box if the address can't be geo-coded (if you want to do more sophisticated-looking error handling, feel free)
+  - showing an alert box if the address can't be geo-coded
   - displaying the resulting weather forecast

-**Hint:** Use the `useState` hook to create a forecast state and update it from your `onAddressSubmit` function.